Atoktobekov/Atoktobekov/README.md

 ### 👨‍💻 About Me

-- 🧠 I’m a self-taught developer with a strong interest in mobile apps and building games
+- 🎓 2nd-year Computer Science student with a strong self-taught background
-- 🎯 Looking for **internships** or **junior roles** in software development
+- 💡 Passionate about building mobile apps and atmospheric 2D games
-- 🕹️ Game jam winner with hands-on experience in Unity and C#
+- 🎯 Actively looking for **junior roles** or **internships** in software development
-- 🛠 Passionate about creating, problem-solving, and working with real projects
+- 🧩 Game jam winner with hands-on experience in Unity and C#
-- 🚀 Eager to grow as part of a team and gain professional experience
+- 🚀 Eager to grow as part of a team and work on real-world projects

 ---